hplp/2025-asic-design-projects-asic_spi_i2c/README.md

 - A documented list of successful applications and challenges.
 - An assessment of LLM viability in ASIC design.
 - A structured report detailing findings, challenges, and recommendations.
-- Potential future directions for LLM applications in semiconductor workflows.
+- Potential future directions for LLM applications in semiconductor workflows

 ## Tasks:
 - Generate a functionally verified SPI-to-I2C convertor with the help of ChatGPT (common with FPGA project) - bue6zr, bp2sq